Plate Solving Software for Astrophotography

 Cons: Some users have reported a steep learning curve and occasional difficulties with setup and calibration.

-All Sky Plate Solver, which uses ASTAP, is one of the best plate-solving software, according to my research online.
+All Sky Plate Solver, which uses ASTAP, is a good choice of plate-solving software, according to my research online.

 Here is what I found: